 The Notes represent general unsecured obligations of CCIC and rank pari passu in right of payment with all existing and future senior indebtedness of CCIC, if any, and senior in right of payment to all future subordinated indebtedness of CCIC, if any.
-As of September 30, 1997, after giving effect to the Refinancing, CCIC would have had no indebtedness other than the Notes (and its limited recourse guaranty of any amounts thereafter outstanding under the Senior Credit Facility).
+As of December 31, 1997, CCIC had no indebtedness other than the Notes (and its limited recourse guaranty of any amounts thereafter outstanding under the Senior Credit Facility).
 The Notes will not be guaranteed by CCIC's subsidiaries.
 As a result, all indebtedness, including trade payables, of such subsidiaries, including borrowings under the Senior Credit Facility, will be structurally senior to the Notes.
 In addition, CCIC has provided a limited recourse guaranty of the Senior Credit Facility (limited to the capital stock of its subsidiaries) and has pledged the stock of its subsidiaries to secure the borrowings under the Senior Credit Facility, and such subsidiaries have granted liens on substantially all of their assets as security for the obligations under the Senior Credit Facility.
-As of September 30, 1997, after giving pro forma effect to the Refinancing, Crown Communication, CCIC's principal operating subsidiary, would have had up to \$100.0 million of borrowing availability under the Senior Credit Facility, and \$7.0 million of liabilities outstanding, all of which will be structurally senior in right of payment to the Notes.
+As of January 5, 1998, Crown Communication, CCIC's principal operating subsidiary, had indebtedness amounting to approximately \$4.7 million, representing borrowings under the Senior Credit Facility, unused borrowing availability under the Senior Credit Facility of approximately \$93.6 million and \$10.7 million of other liabilities outstanding, all of which will be structurally senior in right of payment to the Notes.
+CCIC currently has no secured indebtedness.
 See "Capitalization," "Unaudited Pro Forma Condensed Consolidated Financial Statements" and "Description of the Senior Credit Facility.'